movestore/movestore.github.io/appspec.md

 - **IsVariantFormOf/IsOriginalFormOf** use this if the App/workflow is a result of a variation of another App/workflow or if other Apps/workflows are created with your resource as a base. (indicates A is a variant or different form of B/indicates A is the original form of B)
 - **IsIdenticalTo** use this relation to link to other locations where you might have published the App/workflow additionally in the exact same form. (indicates that A is identical to B)
 - **IsReviewedBy/Reviews** use this relation to link to a document that functions as a review for the App/workflow.
 This could be the assesment of a peer reviewer or colleague that thoroughly evaluated the App/workflow and published the result. (indicates that A is reviewed by B/indicates that A is a review of B)
 - **IsRequiredBy/Requires** use this relation to link to a resource that the App/workflow requires to be used.
 This might be a specific package or library that you want to highlight.
-It is not necessary to add this information as the metadata for each App automatically includes all used software packages. (indicates A is required by B/indicates A requires B)
+It is not necessary to add this information as the metadata for each App automatically includes all used software packages, but if your App depends heavily on a specific package to function, adding this reference is highly appreciated. (indicates A is required by B/indicates A requires B)
 - **Obsoletes/IsObsoletedBy** use this to signal that the App/workflow makes another resource obsolete.
 This makes it a special relation of a version.
 Use this if you want to signal that the related resource should not be used anymore in the future. (indicates A replaces B/indicates A is replaced by B)

 #### Examples